NiloGregginz33/QMGRExperiments/README.md

 ****
 **Universal hardware compilation is not listed here despite the name of a particular legacy function.
 Instead, the compilation work here is meant to focus on a narrow slice of the qubit based quantum computing space.

-**IBM quantum computers are used as they are very good.
+**IBM quantum computers are used as they are the best.

 ## 🚀 Key Achievements